Exploring non-Euclidean photonics: Pseudosphere microlaser: Tractoid and Poincaré half-plane

-A pseudosphere (or pseudospherical surface) is a two-Dimensional (2D) surfaces embedded in the 3D-Euclidean space with constant negative Gaussian curvature.
-The simplest example of pseudosphere is the tractoid, that is studied hereafter.
+A pseudosphere (or pseudospherical surface) is a two-dimensional (2D) surface embedded in the 3D-Euclidean space with constant negative Gaussian curvature.
+The simplest example of a pseudosphere is the tractoid, which is studied hereafter.
 A tractoid of radius $R_0$ is a surface having a Gaussian curvature $-\frac{1}{R_0^{2}}$ at each point.
 For obvious similarities with the sphere of radius $R_0$, whose Gaussian curvature is $+\frac{1}{R_0^{2}}$, the tractoid is commonly referred to as a pseudosphere in the literature.
 A typical parametrization of the tractoid surface $\vec{r} = \vec{F}(u, v)$ is:

 where $R_0$ is the radius of the tractoid, $u \in [0, +\infty)$ is the parameter along the generatrix and $v \in [0, 2\pi)$ is the azimuthal angle (cf. Fig. \ref{fig:tractoid_PHP_v2}).
 With this choice of local coordinates $(u, v)$, the metric tensor has a form which is common for all Surfaces Of Revolution (SORs)